Hi, we're back, folks, eagerly awaiting the opening, which is occurring now, of this hour's broadcast excellence and excursion into same.

 Can I tell you what music to my ears that comment is?

-He's basically saying, What the hell are you doing here?
+He's basically saying, what the hell are you doing here?

-The system will take care of this if you've got a problem in your state, if you got corrupt politicians, if private corporations and wealthy people are corrupting your state, I assume everybody knows that the problem's as bad as you say it is, and so the voters will get rid of the corrupt scoundrels the next chance they have to go to the polls.
+If you've got a problem in your state, if you've got corrupt politicians, if private corporations and wealthy people are corrupting your state, I assume everybody knows that the problem is as bad as you say it is, and so the voters will get rid of the corrupt scoundrels the next chance they have to go to the polls.

 That's exactly right on this.